neemajd20/AfyaMsafiri/docs/AfyaMsafiri-For-Travelers/Booking-For-Yellow-Fever-Vaccination.md

 ### Step 10
 - Click the National Emblem to go back to the home page.

-NB: For emergency booking on a non-vaccination day, you will be required to choose future dates as emergency vaccination by declaring an emergency.
+>For emergency booking on a non-vaccination day, you will be required to choose future dates as emergency vaccination by declaring an emergency.!

 _Figure: Steps to book Yellow Fever Vaccination_
 ![alt text](<../../static/img/steps to book2.png>)